-I am a second year Computer Science Ph.D. student at UCL advised by Dr. Marie Vasek and Professor Steven J. Murdoch.
+I am a final-year Computer Science Ph.D.
+Candidate at UCL advised by Dr. Marie Vasek and Professor Steven J. Murdoch.

 Research

-Apart from my Ph.D. research, I work on several other areas of cyber security, cybercrime and law.
-I found an RFID related vulnerability in the Yale Home Keyless Smart locks with a CVE score of 4.6, which was reported to Assa Abloy/Yale Home.
+I work on several other areas of cybersecurity, cybercrime, and law.
+I found an RFID-related vulnerability in the Yale Home Keyless Smart locks with a CVE score of 4.6, which was reported to Assa Abloy/Yale Home.
 The official product security advisory is available here.
 Also available at Yale website.

 Education